 It can be pretty hard to act when your co-star is invisible.
 Somehow James Stewart makes it work.
 Harvey is, and always will be, my favourite film, based solely on Stewart’s acting.

-We never see Harvey during the film.
-Stewart acts to seemingly empty space.
-But while it sounds silly, Stewart’s plays the part with empathy and understatement.
+We never see or hear Harvey during the film.
+Stewart acts to empty space.
+But while it sounds silly, Stewart’s talent as an actor means he plays the part with empathy and understatement, bringing a maturity to the role that adults and children alike can appreciate.
 Through the way Stewart acts, you believe Harvey is there.
-It doesn’t take as long as you would think to suspend disbelief.
+It doesn’t take as long as you would think to suspend disbelief, and soon embrace the warmness that Harvey brings to the table.
 The film descends into chaos, but Harvey and Elwood show the most stability and happiness.

 The film gives a fascinating look into the life of a man who is actually far saner and happier than those who followed the rules of society.
 Harvey is a feel-good film which always leaves you smiling.
 Plus, it’s a brilliant reminder of how talented James Stewart is.